Shelving a project you love is never fun, but…

 Regretfully, I shelved it and moved on.

 Two completed books later, having landed and then broken up with an agent… with countless (who am I kidding, I’ve counted) rejection letters, pages upon pages of feedback, and a completely different perspective about genre and writing… I’ve found myself in an interesting place.

-My work straddles the line between romance (romantic suspense to be more precise) and domestic or literary thriller.
+My work currently straddles the line between romance (romantic suspense to be more precise) and domestic or literary thriller.
+That may evolve.